Is Broadcom the Next Nvidia?

 *Stock Advisor returns as of October 7, 2025

-Marc Guberti has positions in Broadcom.
-Citigroup is an advertising partner of Motley Fool Money.
-The Motley Fool has positions in and recommends Nvidia and Truist Financial.
-The Motley Fool recommends Broadcom.
+Keithen Drury has positions in Alphabet, Amazon, Broadcom, Meta Platforms, and Nvidia.
+The Motley Fool has positions in and recommends Alphabet, Amazon, Meta Platforms, Microsoft, and Nvidia.
+The Motley Fool recommends Broadcom and recommends the following options: long January 2026 $395 calls on Microsoft and short January 2026 $405 calls on Microsoft.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.